This event is now fully booked. If you’re interested in buying the book, please get in touch: Anita.Strasser@gold.ac.uk

 What I do see with these young folk on the street that are insular yet seeking interaction, is a sort of shyness mixed with the arrogance of privilege?
 Mental health issues, poverty, and homelessness have been themes of the Deptford / New Cross area for some time.
 Yet as an exercise in saying ‘I live in Deptford’ is some cachet of cool then the new faces have to be accepting of others.
 Artists seek patronage and sponsorship, local business needs to be encouraged – to fill a gaping maw of emptiness.
 People that make just make money, just make money, just make money.
 No inner world to cultivate, so culture fills a void.
 Voids in housing associations and councils are empty houses.
 Not sure if that’s a metaphor for anything.

 It is interesting to note that the work in Neighbourhood 1 (according to the council) is all about development of building flats, rather than negotiating proposed change.
 Instead there were (and still continue to be) supposed consultations as token presentations, ‘This is What You’ Getting’.
 Nothing about working with churches, charities, services and businesses providing a network for the vulnerable folk; promote a sense of dare I say, community coherence?
 If that is a dialogue, then I’ve never heard about it.
 This area has evidently been a hub for homelessness and associated aspects for many years, more than three generations?
 Building expensive flats must alleviate those ever present themes for not including vulnerable people?
 Surely that’s a strategy I’ve never heard of in housing planning documents.
-Although there was once a squatting scene promoted by Lewisham council in the 1980’s on Crossfields estate, next to a stinky summer creek never mentioned by letting agents.
+Although Lewisham Council once promoted the housing of students and graduates in the 1980’s on Crossfields Estate, next to a stinky summer creek never mentioned by letting agents.
 Amazing.

 I wander around taking photos of trees, bushes, walls and gates and make them into simple kaleidoscopes, also painting jobcentre signs and streets.
 There are a whole bunch of reasons for this.
 The everyday is in front of us, and without any form of nature around it becomes boring.
 Imagine walking around with concrete everywhere.
 Just concrete.
 Really boring, just like privilege trumps being poor generally.